 Nuts about chestnuts?
 Visit the Ascona Chestnut Festival!

 Oct 14, 2023 All day

-As the title states: if you are nuts about chestnuts, there is no way around visiting Switzerland’s main chestnut festival in Ascona!
+If you are nuts about chestnuts, there is no way around visiting the Ascona Chestnut Festival!

 (Feature photograph copyright Ticino Tourism/MaggiorepiX)